Are you struggling to find ideas for activities with kids at home all day long?

-Ever felt overwhelmed when browsing through activity ideas on Pinterest just to find most of them require you to spend some time to rummage your piles of craft supply, print paper templates, draw or cut things?
+Ever felt overwhelmed when browsing on Pinterest just to find most of them require you to spend some time to rummage your piles of craft supply, print paper templates, draw or cut things?
 (And this does not include hours you spent browsing the Pinterest!
 Lol)

 (This post contains affiliate links.
-It just means that if you click thru some of the links mentioned here and make a purchase, I might get a small amount of commission out of it, at no additional cost to you.
-Thank you for supporting me on maintaining to keep this blog alive! :))
+It just means that if you click thru some of the links mentioned here and make a purchase, I might get a small amount of commission out of it, at no additional cost to you.)

 I hardly have time to prepare a fancy activity.

-Well yes, that was me when I had only my eldest daughter a few years back.
-I enjoyed browsing for ideas, choosing color papers, markers, buying pipe cleaners, print on papers, drawing and cutting them on shapes, et cetera et cetera.
+Well yes, that Pinterest mommy was me when I had only my eldest daughter a few years back.
+I enjoyed browsing for ideas, choosing color papers, markers, buying pipe cleaners, print on papers, drawing and cutting them on shapes, and so on.